Breakout Session 4

 In order to prepare libraries to support their campus communities in times of need, librarians have created a “Campus in Crisis” Response Plan using principles of service design.
 The tool serves as a guide for supporting campus communities, particularly marginalized or vulnerable populations, during times of upheaval and positions the library as a ready campus leader when its services are most needed.

-3. Hot Topics: Critical Information Literacy for Global Citizenship, Social Justice, and Community Participation
+3. MAPLE BALLROOM - Hot Topics: Critical Information Literacy for Global Citizenship, Social Justice, and Community Participation

 Sean Leahy, Alan Carbery, Faith Yacubian (Champlain College)